Books on Living Abroad

 Some of you might say, "I don't want to read about someone who's worked and lived abroad," or "Who cares!" or "I'm not interested."
 True, but if you're craving out-of-the-ordinary stories to stimulate your mind, you're in the right place.

 Why not take a chance?
 Join me for the rides today!

 In Sweating in the Land of Smiles, I unveil living in Thailand during COVID-19, the year of radical change.
 We’ll discover the Bangkok way of doing things through my observations and conversations with some Thai locals.
 You'll get an honest account of my experience living in a city with ten and a half million people.

 In this book, I don’t advocate for people to pack their bags and leave everything behind.
 The grass isn’t always greener.
 We must endure hardships different from the ones back home.
 Consider that the chapters aren't research-based or a how-to manual to get by.
-I don't know the nuts and bolts about Thai culture and the Bangkok lifestyle either.
+I don't know the nuts and bolts about Thai culture or the Bangkok lifestyle either.

-If you’re open-minded and want to swim in a book that’s not the usual stuff on Amazon’s library, then this read might do the job.
+If you’re open-minded and want to swim in a book that’s not the usual stuff in Amazon’s library, then this read might do the job.
 You’ll at least learn some interesting things about Bangkok and Thai culture that you won’t get in textbooks.
 Who doesn’t like to stimulate their mind and broaden their horizons?